canonical-ols/snapstore-snap-docs/docs/how-to/https.md

-The TLS certificate above may be self signed or ultimately signed by a self signed root CA that is not included in the system certificate store on your client snap devices or the snap-store-proxy host itself.
+The TLS certificate above may be self signed or ultimately signed by a self signed root CA that is not included in the system certificate store on your client snap devices or the enterprise-storehost itself.
 If this is true, then you need to make sure that the self signed certificates in question are added
 to:

-* the system certificate store on the snap-store-proxy host,
+* the system certificate store on the enterprise-storehost,

 * as well as its client devices.